 Retainer Fees

 Retainer fees serve as another popular compensation model in the consulting industry, offering consultants a consistent and predictable income stream.
-They foster a continuous engagement and a deeper understanding of a client’s needs, providing ongoing support and advice.
+They foster a continuous engagement and a deeper understanding of a client’s needs, providing ongoing support and advice, which is particularly important for top strategy firms.
 This model is particularly suitable for strategy consulting where clients require part-time support on a continuous basis.

 This model, though, comes with its own set of challenges.
 For instance, clients may not always be the consultant’s main priority due to multiple ongoing projects.
 Consultants, therefore, must manage their time and resources to meet their clients’ expectations while maintaining their own profitability.